joshbuchea/HEAD/README.md

 <!-- More info: https://css-tricks.com/prefetching-preloading-prebrowsing/ -->
 ```

-### Deprecated/Legacy
+### Not Recommended
-Below are the link relations which are either deprecated or not supported anymore:
+Below are the link relations which are not recommended for use:

 ```html
 <link rel="shortcut icon" href="path/to/favicon.ico">